keijiro/MidiJack/README.md

 API Reference
 -------------

-The basic functions of MIDI jack are provided in the MidiMaster class.
+The basic functions of MIDI Jack are provided in the MidiMaster class.

-The *channel* arguments in the following functions can be omitted.
+The channel arguments in the following functions can be omitted.
-In that case, it returns the value from the All-Channel slot, which stores the mixed status of all available channels.
+In that case, it returns the value in the All-Channel slot, which stores mixed status of all active channels.

 - MidiMaster.GetKey (channel, noteNumber)

-  Returns the ststate of a key.
-If the key is "on", it returns the velocity value (more than zero, up to 1.0).
-If the key is "off", it returns zero.
+  Returns the velocity value while the key is pressed, or zero while the key is released.
+The value ranges from 0.0 (note-off) to 1.0 (maximum velocity).

 - MidiMaster.GetKeyDown (channel, noteNumber)